vitamin-c-foods

 Kiwifruit is native to central and eastern China.
 Kiwifruit is high in vitamin C content.

-Studies have shown that the Vitamin-C-rich kiwifruit has several health benefits.
+Research studies have shown that the vitamin-C-rich kiwifruit has several health benefits.
 It may help reduce oxidative stress, lower cholesterol and improve immunity.

-A study in 30 healthy people aged 20–51 found that eating 2–3 kiwis every day for 28 days reduced blood platelet stickiness by 18% and lowered triglycerides by 15%.
+An experimental study of 30 healthy people aged 20–51 found that eating 2–3 kiwis every day for 28 days reduced blood platelet stickiness by 18% and lowered triglycerides by 15%.
 This may reduce the risk of blood clots and stroke [Ref 15].

 Another study in 14 men with vitamin C deficiency found that eating two kiwis daily for four weeks increased white blood cell activity by 20%.
 Blood levels of vitamin C normalized after just one week, having increased by 304% [ Ref 16].